 - Demonstrate group-based delivery (at least 8 learners) and effective presentation skills

 - Short answer questions (post-course)

-    Yes!
-Click here for more detailed course information including Language Literacy and Numeracy requirements, RPL and other general advice.
+Click here for more detailed information about this course.
 Please also review our learner agreement prior to enrolment which contains important information about your rights and obligations as well as support services.
-Additionally you can email us here or call us on 08 9422 6444
+For further information we invite you to email us here or call us on 08 9422 6444